chuckcscccl/rustlr/chapter4.md

 ```

 An enum is created for each non-terminal symbol of the grammar that appears on the left-hand side of multiple production rules.
 The name of the enum is the
 same as the name of the non-terminal.
-There is an enum variant for each production rule of this non-terminal.
+There is essentially an enum variant for each production rule of this non-terminal.
 Each variant is composed of the right-hand side
 symbols of the rule that are associated with non-unit types.
 The names of the variants are derived from the labels given to the left-hand side nonterminal, or are automatically generated from the nonterminal name and the rule number (e.g. `Expr_8`).
 A special `Nothing` variant is also created to represent a default.[^footnote 1] The 'absyntype' of the grammar will be set to `ES`, the symbol declared to be 'topsym'.